 The Compost Sampling Video Project developed a two-part video series designed to educate composters on how to effectively and accurately take samples from both finished compost or an active heterogeneous stockpile or windrow.
 A Sampling Reference Guide is being written as an additional educational tool.
 Sampling Video Page

-The CCREF and partners are creating a ready-to-go field test for certified compostable food packaging.
+The CCREF and partners have created a ready-to-go field test for certified compostable food packaging.
 This open source standardized field test will provide baseline data on composting conditions that impact disintegration of compostable products and packaging.
 This will allow the CCREF to develop tools for composters wanting to understand best practices for processing these feedstocks.
+Field Testing Page

 This literature review is evaluating current air quality testing methods to determine their effectiveness and identify possible changes or alternatives to current testing methods that are more cost-effective and will provide suitably accurate data regarding the emissions at a compost facility.
 This review is currently underway with a target completion in the spring 2019.